Magidor-Malitz Reflection: Combinatorial Consiqueces of MM reflection

 The assumptions of Theorem~\ref{thm: tree property from mm reflection} and Lemma~\ref{claim: NSP from CCMM} can be weakened to the assumption that for every model $\mathcal{A}$ of cardinality $\mu^+$ over a language of cardinality $\eta < \mu$ there is some regular cardinal $\kappa < \mu$ and a $Q^2$-elementary submodel $\mathcal{B}$ of cardinality $\kappa$ (note that in this case, $\eta < \kappa$).
 This is true, since the proof does not use the fact that the values of the cardinals $\lambda_n$ are pre-determined.
 The proof only uses the fact that for every $\eta < \mu$ (which is the width of the narrow system), we can find a $Q^2$-elementary submodel of some fragment of the universe, $\mathcal{B}$, such that $\eta \subseteq \mathcal{B}$ and $\otp \mathcal{B}$ is regular and large enough.

-This type of reflection principle follows from large cardinals at the level of supercompact (see Theorem~\ref{thm: MM elementainess from pi11-subcompact}).
+It is interesting to compare Theorem \ref{thm: tree property from mm reflection} to the theorem of Shelah and Magidor: \begin{theorem}\cite{MagidorShelah96} Let $\nu$ be a singular limit of cardinals which are $\nu^+$-strongly compact.
+Then the tree property holds at $\nu^+$. \end{theorem} The reflection principle which is required for Theorem \ref{thm: tree property from mm reflection} follows from large cardinals at the level of partial supercompact (see Theorem~\ref{thm: MM elementariness from pi11-subcompact}).
 It is unclear whether one can derive this kind of reflection from strongly compact cardinals.
-In fact, it is unclear even if one can derive some instances of Chang's conjecture from strongly compact cardinals.
+In fact, it is unclear even if one can derive some instances of Chang's Conjecture from strongly compact cardinals.
+On the other hand, the reflection principle itself does not imply that $\lambda$ or $\kappa$ are large cardinals (see \ref{subsec: mm to large successor of regular}).

 The assumption that $\mu^+\mmchang\kappa$ for cofinally many $\kappa < \mu$ seems to be stronger than the narrow system property.
 For example, it cannot hold for $\mu = \aleph_{\omega}$, since $(\aleph_{\omega + 1}, \aleph_{\omega})\not\chang(\aleph_{n+1}, \aleph_n)$ for every $n \geq 3$.
 This fact is a combination of $\PCF$ related results of Cummings, Foreman, Magidor and Shelah.
 For a proof, see \cite[Section 4]{SharonViale2010}.